Legal woes deepen as Imran and Bushra convicted in £190m Al-Qadir Trust case

 On December 23 — the original date the verdict was supposed to be announced — an Islamabad accountability court postponed its verdict in the case until Jan 6 due to winter vacations.

-On January 6, the decision could not be pronounced as Judge Nasir Javed Rana, who has been hearing the case, was on leave.
+On January 6, the decision could not be pronounced as Judge Nasir Javed Rana, who heard the case, was on leave.
 In the subsequent hearing on Jan 13, the judge cited the reason for the delay as Imran and Bushra’s failure to appear before his accountability court at the Adiala Jail.

-Imran was incarcerated in 2023 in a series of legal cases, which he claims were “politically motivated”.
-Last year, he was acquitted in the Toshakhana and Iddat cases but was newly charged in the Toshakhana 2 case.
+Imran was incarcerated in August 2023 in a series of legal cases, which he claims were “politically motivated”.
+Last year, he was acquitted in the cipher and Iddat cases but was charged in the Toshakhana 2 case in December.

+Earlier this month, he had alleged that the verdict was being hung to put pressure on him, [terming it a “bogus” case][18] without merit.
+The PTI, meanwhile, has been [engaged in talks][19] with the government and presented its ‘charter of demands’ on Thursday to the government.

+The same day, the issue of a meeting between Chief of Army Staff General Asim Munir and PTI leaders Ali Amin Gandapur and Barrister Gohar Ali Khan was confirmed by both sides but with [conflicting claims][20] as to the nature of the discussions.

 The case